ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 1. Apply with `None`
 1. Apply with `Some 8`

-When the option value provided contains an actual value (i.e. it is `Some` something), it applies the provided function and returns its result wrapped in a option.
-When the option value provided doesn't contain anything (i.e. is is `None`), the result doesn't contain anything as well (i.e. is is `None` too).
+When the option value provided contains an actual value (i.e. it is `Some` something), it applies the provided function and returns its result wrapped in an option.
+When the option value provided doesn't contain anything (i.e. is is `None`), the result doesn't contain anything as well (i.e., is `None` too).

 The `List.map` function which was used earlier in this section is also part of a module, the `List` module.
 ```ocaml